-Based on the Company's preliminary purchase price allocation, approximately \$4,600, \$800, \$13,700, and \$15,872 of the purchase price were assigned to developed technology, non-compete agreements, customer relationships, and goodwill, respectively.
+Based on the Company's purchase price allocation, approximately \$4,600, \$800, \$13,700, and \$15,872 of the purchase price were assigned to developed technology, non-compete agreements, customer relationships, and goodwill, respectively.
 The Company expects goodwill to be fully deductible for U.S. federal income tax purposes due to the fact the Company treated the acquisition as an asset acquisition under the relevant sections of the IRC.

 The total estimated consideration included a portion of contingent consideration that is payable over the next two years in cash, not to exceed \$17,550.
 Future payments of contingent consideration are based on achieving certain eligible revenue targets for each of the twelve-month periods ended December 31, 2023 and 2024, respectively.
 The fair value of the contingent consideration was estimated to be \$5,357 as of the acquisition date.
-At June 30, 2024, the contingent consideration was remeasured to \$4,730, resulting in a negative fair value adjustment of \$650 and recorded in G&A on the accompanying condensed consolidated statement of operations and comprehensive income (loss).
+During the nine months ended September 30, 2024, the Company made a payment of \$4,730 on contingent consideration.
+At September 30, 2024, the contingent consideration related to eligible revenue was remeasured to zero, resulting in a negative fair value remeasurement and adjustment of \$650 and recorded in G&A on the accompanying condensed consolidated statement of operations and comprehensive income (loss).